juweipku/juweipku.github.io/_pages/about.md

 * IEEE Transactions on Cognitive and Developmental Systems (TCDS)
 * ACM Transactions on Information Systems (TOIS)
 * ACM Transactions on Knowledge Discovery from Data (TKDD)
+* ACM Transactions on Multimedia Computing Communications and Applications (TOMM)
 * ACM Transactions on Intelligent Systems and Technology (TIST)
 * Transactions on Machine Learning Research (TMLR)
 * Information Fusion (IF)